vizzuhq/vizzu-lib/docs/content/tutorial/6-sorting.md

 })
 ```

-This is how to switch back to the default sorting
+This is how to switch back to the default sorting.

 ```javascript { "title": "Let's get back to where we were" }
 chart.animate({